ich-wtag/Blog-App_Angualar/README.md

 # Blog-App_Angualar

-This is the blog app project using vanilla js.
+This is the blog app project using Anular framework.